iancenry/vans-hire/readme.md

     1. Export a `loader function` from the page that fetches the data that page will need.
 Happens in Vans component.
     2. Pass a `loader prop` to the Route that renders that page and pass in the loader function.
 Happens in App.jsx
     3. Use the `useLoaderData` hook in the component to get the data.
 Happens in Vans component.
+- since a loader is not a component we can not use useParams hook but we have immediate access as one of its parameters an object called `params`. `function loader({params}){}`

 ### createBrowserRouter
 - Before we can take advantage of any of the data layer APIs we need to change the way we create our router.
 We need to create our BrowserRouter in a different way using createBrowserRouter function.